taro03/p3_catalog/README.md

 * [vagrant](https://www.vagrantup.com/downloads)

 ### Setup
-1. Fetch the Source Code and VM Configuration
+1.Fetch the Source Code and VM Configuration

 **Windows:** Use the Git Bash program (installed with Git) to get a Unix-style terminal.
 **Other systems:** Use your favorite terminal program.